jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 And analogous `stroke`ing code `CrossHatchingAbovetitlesStrokeCode`, `CrossHatchingBelowtitlesStrokeCode`, and `CrossHatchingOvertitlesStrokeCode`, `CrossHatchingInsideStrokeCode`, `CrossHatchingOutsideStrokeCode` (`CrossHatchingPlaceNames` uses the sub-parameters of CrossHatchingTitles).
 Sometimes used with `CrossHatchingInside` and `CrossHatchingOutside` is `CirclearraysFillBehind`, which fills behind the annulus containing the `Circlearrays` by executing `CirclearraysFillBehindCode`.

-The Inside lines (inside the circle but behind the various titles) are less elegant on some ther page types.
+The Inside lines (inside the circle but behind the various titles) are less elegant on some other page types.
 Their presence is controlled by `NeckTagsShowCrossHatchingInside` and `DecanterLabelsShowCrossHatchingInside`.

 Extracts of code that made the image: